blairdev1023/reddit-nut-meter/README.md

 1. Clean the comments
 2. Vectorize comments into numbers
 3. Label the topic that the comment is discussing

+There will be two competing methods for topic modeling which will be evaluated afterwards with predictive models.

 ### Cleaning